Complete reference documentation for the @uphold/enterprise-travel-rule-widget-web-sdk package.

 });

-// Mount the widget
+// Mount the Widget to a DOM element

 widget.mountIframe(document.getElementById('tr-container'));